FREQUENTLY ASKED QUESTIONS

 No. The ColorDMD is an easy replacement for the original DMD display.
 A custom mounting bracket mounts to the same holes on the speaker panel.
 The same 14-pin ribbon cable is used to connect the display to the DMD controller board.
 The only change is that the ColorDMD is designed to run from the low-voltage 5V and 12V supplies, and connects directly to the power driver board instead of the high-voltage controller board.

 Do I need to replace the ROMs in my existing game?
+Why does your store site specify a required ROM version?

 Will it work with any game?